Performance Limits of Single-Anchor Millimeter-Wave Positioning: Introduction

-In this work we study the performance limits of two-dimensional (2D) single-anchor multi-antenna positioning with a multicarrier waveform \footnote{The results are also applicable for the SC-FDMA (also known as DFT-s-OFDM) waveform with appropriate design of the reference signal.} when the both ends of the communication link are static (static scenario) and when the receiver or the transmitter is moving (dynamic scenario), for systems with or without KTT.
-Following previous works~\cite{AZA+18,MWB+17,SGD+18}, we consider a sparse mm-Wave channel, where only the single-bounce NLOS paths are strong enough for reception~\cite{VB03,RBM+12,MGP+14,MMMD21}.
-With the aim of gaining more insight on the available localization information, we derive the exact FIM and CRLB and then conduct asymptotic analysis of the position, orientation (and velocity) equivalent Fisher information matrix (EFIM) for large bandwith and number of transmit and receive antennas.
-The main contributions of this work are the following: \begin{itemize} \item In the static scenario, using the position and orientation EFIM, additionally to the results presented in~\cite{MWB+17,SGD+18}, we show that the directions of information provided by the single-bounce NLOS paths depend only on the geometry of the channel and not on the system parameters.
-We study the effect of different levels of KTT on the directions of information from NLOS paths. \item In the dynamic scenario we derive the position, orientation and velocity EFIM, showing the effect of the Doppler shift on the available information.
-We prove that the information provided by each single-bounce path is rank-$3$ and provide analytic expressions for the intensity and direction of information. \item Applying the aforementioned results to the downlink (DL) and the uplink (UL), we show that EFIM on position and orientation parameters in the DL and UL differ only by a scalar, which is equal to the ratio of the receive SNR in the DL and the UL. \end{itemize}
+Following previous works~\cite{AZA+18,MWB+17,SGD+18}, we study the performance limits of two-dimensional (2D) single-anchor multi-antenna positioning in sparse mm-Wave channels, where only single-bounce NLOS paths are assumed strong enough for reception~\cite{VB03,RBM+12,MGP+14,MMMD21}.
+We extend prior works by considering three aspects: a multicarrier waveform\footnote{The results are also applicable for the single-carrier frequency division multiple access (SC-FDMA) with appropriate design of the reference signal.}, the impact of synchronization errors and mobility.
+To this end, we provide an analysis of the Fisher information associated with position, orientation, and velocity estimation in mm-Wave MIMO systems.
+The main contributions of this work are the following: \begin{itemize} \item When both the transmitter (Tx) and receiver (Rx) are static (static scenario), we show that the directions of information provided by the single-bounce NLOS paths depend only on the geometry of the channel and not on the system parameters. \item When the receiver or the transmitter is moving (dynamic scenario), we study the effect of the Doppler shift on the Fisher information.
+We prove that the information provided by each single-bounce NLOS path is rank-$2$. \item For the static and dynamic scenario, the impact of the synchronization error is analytically investigated and numerical evaluations of its effect on positioning with or without the LOS path are provided. \item We compare donwlink (DL) and uplink (UL) positioning under device-specific Tx/Rx constraints and show that the link with the highest receive SNR offers the highest accuracy.
+For perfectly synchronized and asynchronous systems we show that the FIMs of the position and orientation parameters in the DL and the UL differ only by a scalar, which is equal to the ratio of the receive SNR in the DL and the UL. \end{itemize}